openintegrationhub/openintegrationhub/CONTRIBUTING.md

 In addition to the previously defined definition of done some rules only apply for outputs of type document:

-- Code is compliant with [styleguide](https://github.com/openintegrationhub/openintegrationhub/blob/DevOps-Guideline/Guidelines/styleGuide.md) and [devops/operations guidelines](https://github.com/openintegrationhub/openintegrationhub/blob/DevOps-Guideline/Guidelines/serviceOperations.md)
+- Code is compliant with [styleguide](Guidelines/styleGuide.md) and [devops/operations guidelines](Guidelines/serviceOperations.md)
 - Documentation have been updated
+- New modules are defined in package.json
+- All new features are tested in development mode
+- Tests are written for all new features (for all acceptance criteria)

 ## Pull Requests